Photo Delivery Guide

 Your photos should not be blurry, as each photo was pre-selected for sharpness and correct focus of the subject.
 If you are viewing photos on a TV screen streamed from your phone however, they may look blurry due to compression.

-Parts of a photo may be out of focus when a photo is captured wide open to let more light into the camera.
+Parts of a photo other than the subject may be out of focus when a photo is captured wide open to let more light into the camera.
 In these situations, the subject (normally a person) should be in focus, and the background should naturally fall out of focus.
 This is an intentional way to make the subject pop, and to remove any background distractions.
-This is also known as Bokeh and is a sought after artefact in many portrait or professional photos.

 Can I get all the photos that were taken?

-It would be almost impossible to process every single photo, as it takes about two minutes to process (edit) each individual photo.
+It would be practically impossible to process every single photo, as it takes about two minutes to process (edit) each individual photo.
 Portrait photos can take up to 15 minutes to process or longer with touch ups.
 If you received every photo, you would also get many double ups and duplicates that looked almost identical, test photos etc. that would be of no value and just take up space.

-During times when I am shooting portrait photos or children who may be active, there may be many photos taken but only a few selected (intentionally).
+During times when I am shooting portrait photos, there may be many photos taken per second but only a few selected (on purpose).